nemoarchive/documentation/browse_portal.md

 ### Faceted Search Page

 The NeMO Data Portal provides a simple faceted search query interface to help identify data of interest.
 The faceted search page, accessible through the `Data` button in the landing page welcome box, is divided into 3 sections: the filter panel, the advanced search box and the summary results panel.

 The filter panel on the left allows users to select one or more of the available facets to filter down the samples of interest (See #1 in figure).
 Selecting any facet automatically populates the advanced search box with the current query (See #2 in figure).
 The summary results panel provides dynamic pie charts summarizing data corresponding to the currently selected filters (See #3 in figure).

 ![NeMO data landing page](images/nemo_data_portal/nemo-data-landing-page.png)

 The filter panel contains two tabs of pre-configured facets associated with
 * samples (project, grant, organisms, anatomical structure, library method, technique and modality), or
 * files (format, modality, data type)

 The number next to each facet corresponds to the number of samples associated with this attribute across *all* projects in the portal.
 This number does not change dynamically as facets are selected or deselected.
 What does change is the summary results panel.
 As facets are selected, the file count, sample count and fiule size total will update to reflect the current filter(s).
 The pie charts will also update to reflect the current filter(s).
 Hovering over any of the pie charts will show a table of counts of files and total file size for each component of the pie chart.
 This table is also accessible by clicking on the table icon in the upper right corner of the pie chart to toggle between chart or table views.

 In addition to filtering via the filter panel, users can click directly on a pie piece or table field to dig further into a specific component of the dataset.
 Once data has been refined to the dataset of interest, click on the **Files** tab of the summary results panel.
 From here, files can be added to the shopping cart, as described below.

 Additional facets are available by ***Add a Filter*** in the upper right of the filter panel.
 The resulting pop-up lists all additional searchable facets available, which can be browsed or searched for using the search bar at the top.
 Clicking on any facet will add it to the top of the filter panel for incorporation into the current filter.

 #### Example query
 Doctor Ben wants is interested in mouse ATAC-seq data.
 Specifically, he wants to see what brain regions were sequenced and have raw data available at the NeMO archives.
 Starting at [portal.nemoarchive.org/](https://portal.nemoarchive.org/), he takes the following steps:
-1) Click the `Data` button in the welcome box to access the faceted search page
+1. Click the `Data` button in the welcome box to access the faceted search page
-2) In the Samples filter panel, select Mouse in the Organisms category AND ATAC-seq in the Techniques category.
+2. In the Samples filter panel, select Mouse in the Organisms category AND ATAC-seq in the Techniques category.
 This narrows his results to mouse ATAC-seq data.
-3) In the Files filter panel, select FASTQ in the Format category.
+3. In the Files filter panel, select FASTQ in the Format category.
 This further narrows the search to only raw FASTQ files.
 This filter could also have been applied from the pie chart summary panel.
-4) In the summary results panel, navigate to the File Counts by Anatomical Structure pie chart, and click on the table icon in the upper right corner of the chart box.
+4. In the summary results panel, navigate to the File Counts by Anatomical Structure pie chart, and click on the table icon in the upper right corner of the chart box.
 This allows Doctor Ben to see a breakdown of the five brain regions which have been sequenced.

 ![NeMO select some data](images/nemo_data_portal/nemo-data-select-study.png) - UPDATE THIS to reflect step by step corresponding to above new example

-5) After some consideration and lots of teleconferences with collaborators, Doctor Ben decides that he wants to analyze the brain stem samples in conjunction with some of his own personal data.
+5. After some consideration and lots of teleconferences with collaborators, Doctor Ben decides that he wants to analyze the brain stem samples in conjunction with some of his own personal data.
 In order to access those specific raw FASTQ files, he clicks on brain stem in the summary results panel table from step 4.
-(Shaun, this doesn't work)

-6) He clicks on the Files tab and adds all files to his shopping cart using the cart icon at the top of the Files box.
+6. He clicks on the Files tab and adds all files to his shopping cart using the cart icon at the top of the Files box.
-7)

 [top](#top)

 ### Advanced Search

 The Advanced Search feature simulates querying a database directly.
 To begin an advanced search, click the "Advanced" button in the upper right corner of the advanced search box.

 ![NeMO Advanced Search button](images/nemo_data_portal/advanced-search.png)